XcalableMP/manual/en/reduction.rst

    But, since the reduction directive does not need a loop statement, there are no such operators.

 .. note::
-   Similar to the reduction clause, the reduction directive may have slightly different results from sequential execution and parallel execution, because of depending on the calculation order when the aggregate variable is a floating-point type.
+   Similar to the reduction clause, the reduction directive may have slightly different results from sequential execution and parallel execution, because of depending on the calculation order when the reduction variable is a floating-point type.